Our Sustainability Policy

 In 2011, Bedruthan and our sister hotel, The Scarlet, set up a Community Fund that funds new or existing projects in our parish that contribute to improving the local natural environment or provide a social benefit to people living in the area.
 The fund is made up of donations given by our guests through our Guest Gifting Scheme.
-Click here to apply for our Community Fund or if you would prefer a word document to fill in, please email firstname.lastname@example.org.
+Click here to download a PDF or if you would prefer a word document to fill in, please email firstname.lastname@example.org.

 Our Guest Gifting Scheme enables our guests to give back to charities that support different environmental projects in Cornwall with a donation of £5 per booking.
 These charities are CoaST: One Planet Tourism Network and Surfers Against Sewage.
 As a hotel, we are committed to engaging with and promoting responsible tourism practices, which is why we encourage our guests to donate conscientiously.

 Our natural instinct is to buy local wherever possible and source our consumables from local suppliers.
 This applies to food, drink, building materials, printing, stationery and other general supplies.
 We also seek to have beautiful relationships with our local suppliers, allowing us to give and receive constructive feedback and advice, which in turn helps them and us to become better business partners.

 We operate a Charitable Request Policy to respond to the numerous requests asking for support for charitable causes.
 As an organization, our policy is to support local charities wherever possible, particularly those that will benefit a large number of people in Cornwall and the South West or those that will benefit the natural environment in the South West.
 We also aim to support any charitable initiative that our staff are involved in.
 In 2016 we donated £3,300 worth of goods and services for local fundraising events.